Charlie Tilson

-Charles Everett Tilson (born December 2, 1992) is an American professional baseball center fielder who is a free agent.
-He has played in Major League Baseball (MLB) for the Chicago White Sox.
+Charles Everett Tilson (born December 2, 1992) is an American former professional baseball center fielder.
+He played in Major League Baseball (MLB) for the Chicago White Sox from 2016 to 2019.
 Coming up in the St. Louis Cardinals organization, Tilson was rated as the Best Defensive Outfielder in 2012 and Fastest Baserunner in 2013 of the organization by Baseball America, while also ranking as high as ninth best prospect in the organization, in 2014.

 Playing career

 Tilson attended New Trier High School in Winnetka, Illinois.
 He played both baseball and football.
 As a senior, he was the Illinois Gatorade Baseball Player of the Year.